sirisacademic/affilgood/docs/modules.md

 - **span_separator**: Character used to split spans if using `SimpleSpanIdentifier`.
 If provided, affiliation strings will be split on this character.
 Set to empty string to use model-based span identification.
 - **span_model_path**: Path to a custom span identification model.
 Defaults to `'SIRIS-Lab/affilgood-span-multilingual'`.
 - **ner_model_path**: Path to a custom NER model.
 Defaults to `'SIRIS-Lab/affilgood-NER-multilingual'`.
 - **entity_linkers**: Entity linker(s) to use.
-Can be a string ('Whoosh', 'S2AFF', 'DenseLinker'), a list of strings for multiple linkers, or a custom linker instance.
+Can be a string ('Whoosh', 'S2AFF', 'Dense'), a list of strings for multiple linkers, or a custom linker instance.
 Defaults to 'Whoosh'.
 - **return_scores**: Whether to return confidence scores with predictions.
 Defaults to `False`.
 - **metadata_normalization**: Whether to enable location normalization.
 Defaults to `True`.
 - **use_cache_metadata_normalization**: Whether to use cached normalization data.
 Defaults to `True`.